fp-works/2019-winter-Haskell-school/README.md

   - Use GHCi.
 This is invoked via `stack ghci` under your project root.
     - Every time you change your code, you can use `:r` to reload your ghci session with latest code.
 It will show error if your code does not compile.
   - Use GHCid
-    - install GHCid by running `stack install ghcid` under your project
+    - Install GHCid by running `stack install ghcid` under your project
-    - run `ghcid --command "stack ghci --ghci-options=-fobject-code"`
+    - Run `ghcid --command "stack ghci --ghci-options=-fobject-code"`
     - The above command will lunach a `stack ghci` session with type checking and automatically re-check your code when it changes.
 It will print out errors when you code does not compile.
   - IDE extension
     - VSCode